Nene (bird): Breeding

 The breeding season of the nene, from August to April, is longer than that of any other goose; most eggs are laid between November and January.
 Unlike most other waterfowl, the nene mates on land.
 Nests are built by females on a site of her choosing, in which one to five eggs are laid (average is three on Maui and Hawaiʻi, four on Kauaʻi).
+The eggs measure 7.2–9.2 cm (2.8–3.6 in) in length and 4.9–6.1 cm (1.9–2.4 in) in width.
 Females incubate the eggs for 29 to 32 days, while the male acts as a sentry.
 Goslings are precocial, able to feed on their own; they remain with their parents until the following breeding season.

 Diet

 The nene is a herbivore that will either graze or browse, depending on the availability of vegetation.
 Food items include the leaves, seeds, fruit, and flowers of grasses and shrubs.

 Conservation

 The nene population stood at 3,862 birds in 2022, making it the world's rarest goose.
 It is believed that it was once common, with approximately 25,000 Hawaiian geese living in Hawaiʻi when Captain James Cook arrived in 1778.
 Hunting and introduced predators, such as small Indian mongooses, pigs, and feral cats, reduced the population to 30 birds by 1952.
+In 1958, the United States Congress passed a law authorizing the creation of a federal protection program for the nene, at that time numbering fewer than 50 individuals.
 The species breeds well in captivity and has been successfully reintroduced.
 In 2004, it was estimated that there were 800 birds in the wild, as well as 1,000 in wildfowl collections and zoos.
+As of the most recent IUCN Red List assessment in 2021, there are an estimated 2,600 - 3,300 wild individuals.
 There is concern about inbreeding due to the small initial population of birds.
 The nature reserve WWT Slimbridge, in England, was instrumental in the successful breeding of Hawaiian geese in captivity.
 Under the direction of conservationist Peter Scott, it was bred back from the brink of extinction during the 1950s for later re-introduction into the wild in Hawaiʻi.
 There are still Hawaiian geese at Slimbridge today.
 They can now be found in captivity in multiple WWT centres.
 Successful introductions include Haleakalā and Piʻiholo ranches on Maui.
 NatureServe considers the species Imperiled.